stealjs/steal/docs/steal.md

 Steal reads your application's _package.json_ and all of its `dependencies`, `peerDependencies`, and `devDependencies` recursively.

-Most configuration is done in the `system` property of package.json.
+Most configuration is done in the `steal` property of package.json.
 The special npm configuration options are listed [npm here].